 “I want to change my job, but I don’t want to go to another interview ever again.”

-“I want to become a coach, but I don’t want to go into debt to get my qualification.”
+“I want to become a coach, but I don’t want to spend money to get my qualification.”

 There’s only one way out: make a choice and commit to it.
 If you really want to become a writer, either accept that you’ll have to deal with agents and editors or decide that being a writer isn’t that important to you after all.